scharf/cv/MichaelScharfCV.md

 * created "magic interfaces" a way to declare data structures as interfaces that can be bound to different storage formats, like IMemento, IConfigurationElement, IPreferenceStore, IDialogSettings ....
-* designed a UI for p2 based product installation application
+* designed a UI for [p2] (the eclipse installation and provisioning technology) based product installation application
 * column oriented composable table abstraction
 * fixed bugs and enhanced the architecture of one of the java based IDE frameworks and became eager to reduce code on each check-in -